 Add chopped tomatoes to the chicken and cook for 3 minutes on high until tomatoes release their juices.
 Add fresh spinach and cook until it wilts.

-Now it’s time to add half and half (half milk/half heavy cream) and bring the mixture to boil.
+Now it’s time to add half and half (if you can’t find half and half or they don’t sell it where you live, simply mix half cup whole milk and half cup heavy cream and use that instead) and bring the mixture to boil.
 Reduce to simmer.
 Add 1/2 teaspoon salt now and taste the sauce.
 Add more salt if needed.

 Make sure to reduce heat before adding cheese.
 Once cheese is added, stir on low-medium simmer until the cheese is incorporated.
 The cheese needs to melt enough to create a creamy texture.
 You can also add more cheese to thicken up the sauce.